zaggyai/track_data/README.md

 Note that GPS lat/lon values are encoded as integers to maintain precision; multiply by `1.0e-07` to get actual coords.
 Also note that elevation is measured in millimeters.

+## Contributing

+If you find missing or erroneous data, please feel free to open an issue and/or create a pull request with the corrections or new tracks.

+## License

+Released under the highly-permissive MIT License - which also absolves us of warranty or liability.
+Use at your own risk; ymmv, _etc ad nauseum_.